kodus/session/README.md

 The changes to the session are committed when `CacheSessionStorage::commit($response)` is called.
 The method also adds a session cookie to the response.

-For an example of this have a look at the `CacheSessionMiddleware` class
+For an example of this have a look at the `SessionMiddleware` class

 An implementation of the PSR-15 middleware interface is also provided, and described in the next section.